Universe Online Test 9th Science Lesson 9 Questions in English

 -

-Question 29 of 6929.
-Question29.
-Which among the following planet doesn’t come under inner planets of solar system?
-Correct
+29. Which among the following planet doesn’t come under inner planets of solar system?

 The four planets grouped together in the inner solar system are Mercury, Venus, Earth and Mars.
 They are called inner planets.
 They have a surface of solid rock crust and so are called terrestrial or rocky planets.
 Their insides, surfaces and atmospheres are formed in a similar way and form similar pattern.
 Our planet, Earth can be taken as a model of the other three planets.